kriptoistanbul/cryptocurrencynewspro/_posts/2022-06-01-what-governance-token.md

 description: As part of a blockchain project, governance tokens grant token holders voting rights.
 Token holders can use the tokens to either participate in polls or launch their own polls.
 image: /assets/img/posts-img/gvr/governance-uniswap.webp
 tags:
-- governance token vs utility token
-- governance token list
-- governance token examples
-- governance tokens explained
-- governance token value
-- governance tokens securities
-- governance token price
+- governance token
-- governance token airdrop
+- cryptocurrency
-- governance tokens vs security tokens
 permalink: "/what/governance-token/"
 paginate: true
 ---